Review progress and make adjustments. More

 (strategies, action plans, measures and adjustments)

-Because your environment is in a continual state of change, your ministry action plan must be adjusted, nuanced and re-packaged.
+Because your church and community changes over time, your ministry action plan should be responsive and flexible.
 Some of your plans will achieve exactly what you expected.
 Others will be moderately successful.
-Still others will fall flat or achieve an unintended result.
-That’s perfectly normal.
-At least 10% of the things we attempt should fall flat in some way.
-If that doesn’t happen then we probably aren’t thinking outside the box as often or as forecefully as we should.
+Still others will achieve an unintended result.
+That’s normal.
+At least some part of what we attempt should fail or fall flat in some way.
+If that doesn’t happen then we probably aren’t thinking outside the box as often as we should.

 Strategies and action plans that don’t work have to be changed.
 Recognize that change can only occur through regular review of what you’re doing and how you’re doing it.